jaegertracing/documentation/content/docs/1.58/faq.md

 ## Do I need to run multiple collectors?

-> Does having high availability of **jaeger-collector** improve the overall system performance like decreasing the dropped span count and having the less outage for trace collection?
+> Does having high availability of **jaeger-collector** improve the overall system performance like decreasing the dropped span count and having less outages for trace collection?
 Is it recommended?
 If yes, why?

 These are the reasons to run multiple instances:
   * Your clients send so much data that a single **jaeger-collector** is not able to accept it fast enough.